Updated on Aug 05, 2017

 The Final Word

 Even a healthy and styled big beard can be ruined by a small patchy spot.
-Bald spots and patchiness in your beard is one of the ways your body tries to tell you to exercise more and cut back on the junk food.
+Bald spots and patchiness in your beard are one of the ways your body tries to tell you to exercise more and cut back on the junk food.

 If that’s not enough, you can try to supplement your diet or style your beard strategically.
 Overall, make sure you give your beard time to grow!